SAP-samples/teched2024-AI180/exercises/javascript/README.md

 > Most endpoints will not return meaningful responses until the exercises are completed.

 > [!TIP]
-> The solutions to the exercises are provided but commented out.
+> The solutions to the exercises are provided but have been commented out.
 > We strongly recommend that you attempt to solve the exercises by writing the code yourself instead of just uncommenting or copying the solution.
 > This approach will allow you to experience the full developer workflow, including useful features like auto-completion and debugging.
 > By typing the code, you’ll better understand the logic, discover useful functions, and build muscle memory, all of which contribute to a deeper learning experience.